• Types

 As an example, a 55 year old woman seeking a plan that offers $250,000 of 15 year term at a Table 4 Rating could expect to pay around $128.16 with American General and $152.91 with MetLife.
 The rates do vary, but it is possible to calculate a range to get a better idea.

-Turns out we know all the companies that are going to view people with type 1 diabetics more favorably than other companies.
+Turns out we know all the companies that view people with type 1 diabetics more favorably than other companies.
 We can save you the time of having to call or spend hours researching different insurance companies.
 Several decades ago, a person with type 1 diabetes would never be able to get life insurance coverage.
 However, now we understand the treatments and medications and we know what kind of impact they have on the body.

 Final Thoughts on Life Insurance with Type 1 Diabetes